pgsleepy/ultimatexr.io-1/content/docs/multiplayer/adding-multiplayer-support.md

 - **Native global networking components**: Native network managers and components from the selected SDK, which provide the core networking functionality.
 - **Native GameObject networking components**: Native network components like `NetworkObject` and `NetworkTransform` from the selected SDK, responsible for synchronizing the position and orientation of movable objects, such as avatar heads and hands.

-UltimateXR keeps track of all GameObjects and components that have been added, to be able to remove the old components when the SDK changed.
-Users who want to know which GameObjects or components were added can use the View Component Info button:
+UltimateXR keeps track of all GameObjects and components that have been added, allowing it to remove the old components when the SDK is changed.
+Users who want to see which GameObjects or components were added can use the View Component Info button:

 ![](/docs/multiplayer/media/adding-multiplayer-support/ViewGlobalComponentInfo.png)

-This will open up a window detailing all the elements that were added:
+This will open a window displaying details of all the added elements:

 ![](/docs/multiplayer/media/adding-multiplayer-support/ViewGlobalComponentInfoWindow.png)